Friedrich Schleiermacher: Hermeneutics

 While Schleiermacher did not publish extensively on hermeneutics during his lifetime, he lectured widely on the field.
 His published and unpublished writings on the subject were collected together after his death and published in 1838 as Hermeneutik und Kritik mit besonderer Beziehung auf das Neue Testament.
 However, it was not until Heinz Kimmerle's 1959 edition "based on a careful transcription of the original handwritten manuscripts, that an assured and comprehensive overview of Schleiermacher's theory of hermeneutics became possible."

 Schleiermacher wanted to shift hermeneutics away from specific methods of interpretation (e.g. methods for interpreting biblical or classical texts) and toward a focus on how people understand texts in general.
 He was interested in interpreting Scripture, but he thought one could do so properly only after establishing a system of interpretation that was applicable to all texts.
 This process was not a systematic or strictly philological approach, but what he called "the art of understanding."
 Schleiermacher viewed a text as a vehicle that an author used to communicate thoughts that he had had before creating the text.
 These thoughts were what caused the author to produce the text; at the moment of text creation, these "inner thoughts" become "outer expression" in language.
 In order to interpret a text, then, the interpreter must consider both the inner thoughts of the author and the language that s/he used in writing the text.
+In other words, the reader must submerge himself in the realities of the object of understanding (the text).
 This approach to interpreting texts involves both "grammatical interpretation" and "psychological (or technical) interpretation."
-The former deals with the language of the text; the latter with the thoughts and aims of the author.
+The former deals with the language of the text; the latter with the thoughts, emotions, intentions and aims of the author.